StevenClontz/checkit-svelte/README.md

 (e.g. <https://checkit.clontz.org/codecell/#r>) you can specify the default language selected when loading the page, but users can always choose their language of choice.

-The main application is to allow developers to simply embed a code cell by using an Iframe (in particular, this can be used in situations where arbitrary Javascript is unallowed, e.g. LMSes):
+The main application is to allow instructors or developers to simply embed a code cell in a web page by using an Iframe
+(in particular, this can be used in situations where arbitrary Javascript is unallowed, e.g. LMSes):

 ```